plexsystems/konstraint/README.md

 ## Why this tool exists

+### Automatically copy Rego to the ConstraintTemplate

 When writing policies for Gatekeeper, the Rego must be added to [ConstraintTemplates](https://github.com/open-policy-agent/gatekeeper#constraint-templates) in order for Gatekeeper to enforce the policy.
 This creates a scenario in which the Rego is written in a `.rego` file, and then copied into the ConstraintTemplate.
 When a change is needed to be made to the Rego, both instances must be updated.

+### Automatically update all ConstraintTemplates with library changes

-Gatekeeper also supports importing _libraries_ into `ConstraintTemplates` by leveraging the `libs` field.
-If a change is required in the imported library, each template must be updated to include this new change.
+Gatekeeper supports importing _libraries_ into `ConstraintTemplates` with the `libs` field.
+If a change is required to the imported library, every template must be updated to include this new change.

-Additionally, since policies are evaluated in the context of `AdmissionReviews`, the `input` used when evaluating the policy is different than if the policy was being evaluated against a plain `.yaml` file with [Conftest](https://github.com/open-policy-agent/conftest).
+### Enable writing the same policies for Conftest and Gatekeeper

+With Gatekeeper, policies are evaluated in the context of an [AdmissionReview](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#webhook-request-and-response).
+This means that policies are typically written with a prefix of `input.review.object`.

+With [Conftest](https://github.com/open-policy-agent/conftest), policies are written against `yaml` files.

+This creates a scenario where the policy needs to be written differently depending upon the context in which the policy is being evaluated in.

 `Konstraint` aims to:

 - Auto-generate both `ConstraintTemplates` and the Constraints themselves.
-Your `.rego` files are the source of truth.
+The `.rego` files are the source of truth and all development should happen in those files.

-- Enable users to use the same policies for local development with `.yaml` and on a Kubernetes cluster with Gatekeeper.
-No need to write two different sets of policies!
+- Enable the same policy to be used with Gatekeeper `AdmissionReviews` and Conftest `yaml` files.
 This is accomplished with the _Kubernetes library_.

 ### Kubernetes library

 In the [examples/lib](examples/lib) directory, there is a `kubernetes.rego` file that enables policies to be written for both Conftest and Gatekeeper.

 #### Purpose

-When Gatekeeper receives an AdmissionReview, the input document in OPA will be of the form `input.review.object.kind`.
-However, when validating the manifests locally as `yaml` files, the input will just be `input.kind`.
-This makes it difficult to use the same policy for both solutions.

 By first validating the Kubernetes manifests with `Conftest` on a local machine, we are able to catch manifests that would otherwise violate policy without needing to deploy to a cluster running Gatekeeper.